AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Delete Asset`

 Delete an asset with a specified `Id`.
-You may specify an If-Match property in the HTTP request header to ensure that the asset is deleted only if the version matches.
+You can specify an If-Match property in the HTTP request header to ensure that the asset is deleted only if the version matches.

 ### Request